BhagwatiChate/ESG_analysis/ESG_Analysis/docs/APPROACH.md

 ## 5) Reproducibility
 - The notebook includes deterministic seeds where applicable.
 - The environment is pinned in `requirements.txt`.
-For stricter reproducibility, export an `environment.yml` from the resolved environment.